 Facilities and landscaping are maintained in a manner that minimizes hazardous conditions.
-The Louisiana College Department of Safety and Security regularly patrols campus and reports malfunctioning lights and other unsafe conditions to Facilities Management for correction.
+The Louisiana Christian University Department of Safety and Security regularly patrols campus and reports malfunctioning lights and other unsafe conditions to Facilities Management for correction.
 Facilities Management does periodic lighting surveys at night.
-The Louisiana College Department of Safety and Security does this monthly and sends a report to Facilities Management to address new lighting concerns in addition to lights that are malfunctioning.
-Other members of the College community are helpful when they report equipment problems to Louisiana College Department of Safety and Security or to Facilities Management.
+The Louisiana Christian University Department of Safety and Security does this monthly and sends a report to Facilities Management to address new lighting concerns in addition to lights that are malfunctioning.
+Other members of the University Community are helpful when they report equipment problems to Louisiana Christian University Department of Safety and Security Department of Safety and Security or to Facilities Management.